FAIRiCUBE/collaboration-platform/docs/guide/howto_readthedocs.md

 ## Start providing/editing documents

-Before you begin, please make sure that you **start a new branch** for your additions/editing.
+Before you begin, please make sure that you **START A NEW BRANCH** for your additions/editing.

     $> git checkout -b  <new_branch_name>
 <br>